Links on Android Authority may earn us a commission. Learn more.

-The Mevo Start is by far the most expensive webcam on today’s list, but it’s meant to be an all-in-one streaming machine.
+The Mevo Start is the most expensive webcam on this list, but it’s meant to be an all-in-one streaming machine.
 You can take control of the Mevo Start straight from your phone up to 100 feet away over Bluetooth or Wi-Fi.
-Even better, the Mevo can stream to your favorite app and record full 1080p video at the same time.
-It also packs up to six hours of battery life so you don’t have to spend time fumbling with extra cables.
+Even better, the Mevo can stream to your favorite app and record a full 1080p video simultaneously.
+It also packs up to six hours of battery life, so you don’t have to spend time fumbling with extra cables.

 5. Logitech StreamCam

 The Logitech StreamCam has the style, specs, and features to meet all your needs.
 It’s a bit pricey, but it is easily one of the best webcams around.
-It can record in 1080p at 60fps and the camera features quality glass with an f/2.0 aperture.
-The dual omnidirectional mic set-up has noise reduction.
-It will also look gorgeous over any screen thanks to the small profile, textile touch, and clean design.
+It can record in 1080p at 60fps, and the camera features quality glass with an f/2.0 aperture.
+The dual omnidirectional mic setup has noise reduction.
+Thanks to the small profile, textile touch, and clean design, it will also look gorgeous over any screen.

 6. Logitech Brio

 This better be one of the best webcams around, considering you have to pay over $200 for it.
 There is an obvious upgrade when you realize the Logitech Brio can shoot in 4K at 30fps.
 You can also opt for 1080p at up to 60fps or 720p at up to 90fps.
 It features 5x digital zoom, HDR, dual omnidirectional microphones, an infrared sensor, and multiple mounting options.